onion-Ring/onion-Ring.github.io/_posts/2020-05-23-fourth-post.md

 ---
 layout: post
-title:  "About Our Project 2 (Contributing Method)?"
+title:  "About Our Project 2 (Contributing Method)"
 ---
 Entered the Department of Electronic and Electrical Engineering at Sungkyunkwan University in 2018.
 <br>